NotLemonDev/LMH/README.md

 >  the commands:
 > - write
 > - read
+> - getpid
+> - scan
+> - safescan
+> - nextscan
 >
 > *write* requires the program PID and the adress of the value you would like to write in.
 >
 > *read* requires the program PID and the adress of the value you would like to read.
+>
+> *getpid* lists every program + the pid
+>
+> *scan* requires the program PID and the value you would like to scan for.
+WARNING: DO NOT USE ON REAL GAMES, USE SAFESCAN INSTEAD.
+>
+> *safescan* the same as scan but limits entries to 1000
+>
+> *nextscan* similar to CE's (Cheat Engine) multi stage scan.

 kind of simple